A quick tour over MDSplus concepts

 To run the examples we need first a running installation of MDSplus.
 The reference system for the presented examples is Linux, although MDSplus can run also on Windows and MacOS.
 The preparatory steps for this overview are:

 - Installation of MDSplus.
-MDSplus can be installed on several platform and for Linux platforms you can also download the sources and then build the system.
-Refer to Download Page to install MDSplus on your system.
+MDSplus can be installed on several platforms.
+(And for Linux platforms you can also download the sources and then build the system.)
+Refer to the Download Page to install MDSplus on your system.
+When Installing MDSplus, also include the RfxDevices package as it contains the jDevices.jar file needed by the tutorial.
+For example, to install the "alpha" release of MDSplus on Ubuntu, one would use these commands:

 - Installation of the running examples.
 The examples can be downloaded as a tar file.